-Collecting and presenting aerial photos of rural America in a way that evokes personal, family, and community memories and encourages the sharing of our common history.
+Preserving and presenting aerial photos of rural America in a way that evokes memories and encourages the sharing of our common history.

 Who We Are

-Vintage Aerial is eight people of widely varying backgrounds who have come together in a common cause that each of us holds dear: preserving the heritage of rural America and sharing it with anyone and everyone who cares.
+Vintage Aerial is small team of people with widely varying backgrounds who have come together in a common cause that each of us holds dear: preserving the heritage of rural America and sharing it with anyone and everyone who cares.
 We are passionate about history, about families and their shared experience, about story-telling, about technology and its powers.
 We created Vintage Aerial to share our passion for preserving the heritage of rural America – its images, its stories, its legacies.

 Our collection of over 18 million photographs spans the second half of the 20th century, documenting a time in American history when life revolved around rural communities and small farms.
 Our common American heritage happened in that time, in those rural communities.
 We want to share the period preserved in these photos, and the memories they represent, with the generations who came too late to experience it firsthand.